pvn-a/FineTech2k20/README.md

 ### 3_Jug_Problem
 ```
-Find out all the solutions to A-B-C jug problem.<br/>
+Find out all the solutions to A-B-C jug problem.
-You are given 3 jugs of capacities A litres, B litres, and C litres.<br/>
+You are given 3 jugs of capacities A litres, B litres, and C litres.
-The initial state/initial volumes of water in the jugs is X, Y, and Z.<br/>
+The initial state/initial volumes of water in the jugs is X, Y, and Z.
-Your goal is to get to a final state of P, Q, R litres.<br/>
+Your goal is to get to a final state of P, Q, R litres.
-There are no markings on the jugs (you can’t just measure off litres directly).<br/>
+There are no markings on the jugs (you can’t just measure off litres directly).
 You may pour from a jug to any other jug (you have to transfer from one jug to another until either one jug becomes empty or the other full) .
 You cannot waste water.
 The total amount of water in the entire system must be the same as initial.
 ```
 ### BST_HardDisk
 ```
-Implement a binary search tree on a harddisk.<br/>
+Implement a binary search tree on a harddisk.
 Your tree should support the following operations (mentioned in the header file)
-insert<br/>
+insert
-delete based on the key<br/>
+delete based on the key
-traversal - inorder : space separated values followed by \n<br/>
+traversal - inorder : space separated values followed by \n
-traversal - pre-order : space separated values followed by \n<br/>
+traversal - pre-order : space separated values followed by \n
 ```
 ### My_Malloc
 ```